dat-ecosystem-archive/docs/docs/getting-started-faq.md

 Once running, visit `localhost:8080` to view the latest content.
 Set the version flag, `localhost:8080/?version=3` to see a specific version.
 Clicking on a file will download that version of the file (assuming its available locally or on the network).

-We are working on adding a local version history backup in the command line and desktop application.
-The interfaces for using and checking out older versions will also be further developed.
+We are working on adding a local version history backup in the command line and desktop applications.
+We'll also further develop the interfaces for using and checking out older versions of files.

 ### Is there a JavaScript or Node.js implementation?

-Find it on GitHub: [dat-node](http://github.com/datproject/dat-node) for Node and [dat-js](http://github.com/datproject/dat-js) for other applications.
+Yes!
+On GitHub, use the Dat [SDK](https://github.com/datproject/sdk).

 ### Can multiple people write to one archive?